YonatanShoham/SQL-projects/README.md

 This segment present only the best and the worst 3 months of the game company in terms of gain and loss.

-Project 2

-This project contain 18 segments that reaserch the connection between authors,articels,the product that the articler published, and the traffic and views of each article trying to measure it's popularity.